CityofToronto/bdit_data-sources/here/here_aggregation.md

 ## Important things to note:

 - Minimum sample size: Depending on the extent of the study area and the time range requests, we have to ensure we are aggregating enough data to estimate travel times, usually a minimum of a month of data.
-- Harmonic mean: Harmonic mean has to be used when averaging speed, or we can average travel time or travel time index with the arithmetic mean.
 - Links without data: To estimate segment level travel time when some links don't have data, we only include segments where at least 80% of links (by distance) have observations.

 # Aggregation